MelkorBalrog/AutoSafeguard-Analyzer/README.md

   table includes dedicated **triggering_conditions** and **functional_insufficiencies** columns populated via comboboxes so new items can be added on the fly.
+  The **design_measures** column now offers a drop-down listing all existing requirements labelled as *functional modification* for quick selection.
 * **TC2FI Analysis** – starts from the triggering condition and lists the impacted functions, architecture elements and related insufficiencies.
 The **triggering_conditions** and **functional_insufficiencies** fields mirror